liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/00-intro.markdown

 The Java portlet standard defines a simple security scheme using portlet roles and their mapping to portal roles.
 On top of this, Liferay provides a fine-grained permissions system that you can use to implement access security in your custom portlets.
-Here, you'll get an overview of the standard Java security system, Liferay's permission system, and how to use them in your own portlets.
+Here, you'll find an overview of the standard Java security system, Liferay's permission system, you'll learn how to use them in your own portlets.

 This section's tutorials cover the following topics: